-Experienced Representation For ATV Accidents & Injuries
+Experienced Representation for ATV Accidents and Injuries

 More than 500 riders are killed in ATV accidents each year, and an estimated 500,000 are hospitalized with injuries.
 The government believes the actual number of fatality victims is much higher: 780 in 2008 and 857 in 2007.